5 Things To Help You Survive The Crypto Bear Market

 When the sea gets rough, your ship is your best hope of survival.
 Jumping off the ship is a bad idea.

 Of course, you need a sturdy ship that can withstand stormy waters!
-That’s where portfolio diversification amongst different asset classes becomes essential.
+That’s where portfolio diversification among different asset classes becomes essential.

 Maybe your long-term investment plan is to slowly accumulate digital assets each month and hold them long term.
 If you were happy to buy Bitcoin at $10,000 or $15,000 earlier this year, then ask yourself why.